manarwala/research-methods-in-digital-humanities/index.md

 * Discuss the situations under which various digital humanities research methods are appropriate* Effectively manage a digital humanities research project from end-to-end
 * Write thoughtfully and critically about digital humanities research and its methods
+* Convey effective arguments using evidence gathered using digital methods
-* Use Jekyll, GitHub, iMovie, and maybe some Python
+* Use a variety of tools of digital humanities researcher including Jekyll, GitHub, iMovie, and maybe some Python

 In addition to the content of the course, you will also develop social skills and cultural competencies<sup>[1](#jenkins)</sup>: